hapax/hapax.github.io/assets/simple-physics.md

 We take some system, e.g., an old pumpkin, and poke or prod it with a measuring device, thereby obtaining a number.
-The *dimension* of the measurement is not the number, but the *physical property* of a system probed by the device.
+The *dimension* of the measurement is not the number, but the *physical property* probed by that device.
 If we compare the width of the pumpkin to a ruler, for instance, the dimension is the *length*.